 Travel to an alternative workplace

-Work-related car and travel expenses also include the cost of travel:
+Car and travel expenses used for business purposes also include the following costs:

 - from your normal workplace to an alternative workplace while you are still on duty, and back to your normal workplace or directly home